 Adding or removing an extension (plugins, modules and components, depending on the CMS) can cause problems.
 Do a quick check of the site any time you make a change.
 A few weeks ago, I discovered to my horror that the comments on my site had vanished... all of them.
 I began to backtrack in my mind and the only change I could think of was the installation of CommentLuv Premium.
 On a hunch, I deactivated it and instantly my comments returned.
 Very disappointed over loosing the benefits offered by the plugin, I tried reactivating it in WordPress.
 This time my comments were visible again.
 Just one of those funky things that happens sometimes when extending the functionality of a CMS website.
 Unfortunately, I went over a week without comments enabled because I failed to check everything immediately after making a change.

 Server timeouts or long download times for your visitors and search engine robots can dramatically increase your bounce rate, cause visitors to conclude your site's down (perhaps permanently) and affect rankings.
 If your website is temporarily unavailable, generating a 404 Page Not Found error when Google bots come by to index your site, this can severely hurt your search engine rankings.

 The lowest priced hosting plan can be the worst deal out there.
 When we take on a new client, we frequently inherit a new host.
 Consequently we've dealt with more than 80 hosting companies over the years.
-The host we're putting clients with these days is Media Temple, cloud hosting, and it's also where this website is hosted.
-I love “transparent” hosting; the kind you never think of except when the monthly or annual hosting fee appears on your credit card statement.
+The host we're putting most clients with these days is Liquid Web.
+I love "set-it-and-forget-it" hosting; the kind you never think of except when the monthly or annual hosting fee appears on your credit card statement.